 Objective indicators for judging the achievement of management policies, strategies, and targets are as described in "II.
-Overview of business 1.
-Management policy, management environment, issues to address, etc. (3) Objective indicators for judging the achievement of management targets."
+Overview of business, 1.
+Management policy, management environment, issues to address, etc., (3) Objective indicators, etc., for determining the state of achievement of management targets."

-4. Important contracts for operation
+5. Important contracts for operation